oursiberia/ssmenv/README.md

 <!-- usagestop -->

 After install run `ssmenv init` to generate configuration files for the project.
-The configuration files are places in the `.ssmenv` directory as `public.json` and `private.json`. `public.json` will only contain data that is not sensitive, it should be added to source control. `private.json` will contain sensitive data (such as AWS access key credentials) and should be
+The configuration files are placed in the `.ssmenv` directory as `public.json` and `private.json`. `public.json` will only contain data that is not sensitive, it should be added to source control. `private.json` will contain sensitive data (such as AWS access key credentials) and should be